-The coroner/medical examiner or a representative designee should create the Internet-based NCFRP case reporting record (https://www.cdrdata.org) and enter all applicable known preliminary information.
+The coroner/medical examiner or a representative designee should create the Internet-based NCFRP case reporting record (https://data.ncfrp.org/Account/Login).
 It is the responsibility of the coroner/medical examiner, in conjunction with the CFRP Chairperson, to determine if the circumstances surrounding the death meet the criteria for review.
-This criteria does not necessarily mean "suspicious," but indicates that the cause of death is not clear or natural.